sandersn/manual/Upgrade-node-library-to-Typescript.md

 on my fork of natural.
 That's probably too much detail, but I will reference specific commits from time to time.

-# Step 1: Compiling with Typescript
+# Step 1: Compile with Typescript

 This step is actually pretty easy.
 The first thing I did was add a `tsconfig.json` to the root of the project: